Chernobyl: Abyss: Production

-Alexander Rodnyansky, who had filmed the immediate aftermath of the Chernobyl disaster, carried a "career-long ambition" to make a film on the events he witnessed.
+Alexander Rodnyansky, who had filmed the aftermath of the Chernobyl disaster, carried a "career-long ambition" to make a film on the events he witnessed.
 In 2015, on receiving a script for "Chernobyl 1986", Rodnyansky sent it to Danila Kozlovsky, who was then on the set of Vikings.
 Kozlovsky was initially dismissive but told the New York Times, that the more he read the script "the more I understood that this was an incredible event that influenced the history of our country, which is still a rather complex topic".
-Recognizing the impact of the 2019 television drama, Chernobyl, and its detailed chronicle and exposure of the failings of the Soviet system, Rodnyansky and Kozlovsky instead sought to focus on the human story, and particularly on the liquidators, whose individual heroism prevented the disaster escalating even further at great personal cost.
+Recognizing the impact of the 2019 television drama, Chernobyl and its detailed chronicle and exposure of the failings of the Soviet system, Rodnyansky and Kozlovsky instead sought to focus on the human story, particularly on the liquidators, whose individual heroism prevented the disaster escalating even further at great cost to them.
 The film was partly funded by the Russian State through the Cinema Foundation.